 Pros/Cons Of VA Mortgages via Kyle Hiscock

-About the author: This article on “VA Minimum Property Requirements” was written by Luke Skar of MadisonMortgageGuys.com.
-As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generating new leads from his website.
+About the author: This article on “VA Property Requirements” was written by Luke Skar of MadisonMortgageGuys.com.
+As the Social Media Strategist, his role is to provide original content for all of their social media profiles as well as generate new leads from his website.

-We provide award winning customer service to clients who need to purchase a home or refinance an existing mortgage.
-Our branch currently serves Wisconsin, Illinois, Minnesota and Florida.
-On our website you will find state specific mortgage program information for all states including information on VA loans.
-For example, take a look at our VA loan page for Minnesota.
+We provide award-winning customer service to clients who need to purchase a home or refinance an existing mortgage.
+Our branch currently serves Wisconsin, Illinois, Minnesota, and Florida.
+On our website, you will find state-specific mortgage information for all states including information on VA loans.
+For example, take a look at our VA page for Minnesota.

 - Important Disclosure